chalatz/excursions/pages/tours/custom-tours.md

   heading: ''
   description: ''
   details: |-
-    **Duration:** 4:30 hours.
+    **Duration:** 5:00 - 8:00 hours.

-    **Availability:** mid June - mid September.

-    **Activity Level:** Moderate
+    **Availability:** All the year round.

-    **Departure Time:** 9:00 AM or depend on your cruise ship dock time.
+    **Departure Time:** Depend on your cruise ship dock time.
 If the ship arrives late into port, we’ll adjust our schedules, and the rental time will start from the moment you meet your driver.

     **Starting Point:** We meet at the pier/dock. (or anywhere else)

-    **Excursion Extensions:** You can extend or change the itinerary of this private shore excursion as you wish.

-    **(Stop Pictures)** = Stop and get out of the car for pictures from outside of the Sight/building

-    **(Stop Visit Pictures)** = Stop and visit - go inside the sight/building for pictures

 route_map:
-  title: Route Map
+  title: ''
-  description: Roundtrip approximately 70km / 43miles
+  description: ''
   map:
-    path: /img/tours/family-tours/family_tours_greece_route_map.jpg
+    path: ''
-    alt: 'RHODES FAMILY TOUR EXCURSION - Route map'
+    alt: ''

 useful:
-  title: Useful Info
+  title: ''
-  text: |-
+  text: ''
-    1. There is no entrance fee in the Acropolis of Rhodes
-    2. Valley of the Butterflies Entrance Fee: Low season Adults 3 Euros, High season Adults 5 Euros, Kids under 12 years old free.
-There is a small cafe, a refreshment kiosk, and a little gift shop.
-    3. Ostrich Farm Entrance Fee: Adults 7 Euros, Children under 12 years 4 Euros (Kids under 3 years Free) also has a café and refreshment kiosk, and a gift shop.
-    4. Bee Museum Entrance Fee: Adults 3 Euros, Children under 5 years Free, Children between age 6 to 18 1,50 Euros, Students 1,50 Euros, Seniors over 65 years old 1,50 Euros
-    5. Rhodes known for [Traditional Appetizers](rhodes_cuisine_greece.htm), desserts, [Wines](wine_tours_greece.htm), the famous handmade [Rhodes Pottery - Ceramics](greek_pottery.htm) and the beautiful [Rhodes Beaches](rhodes_beaches.htm).
-    6. More info in [Rhodes Private Tours](rhodes_private_tours.htm) F.A.Q.

 inclusions:
   title: Inclusions